Yash-Bandal/Machine-Learning-Essentials/01_Linear_Regression.md

 ## 📍 What is Regression?

 Regression is a way to **predict continuous values** using data.

-Dwfinition - In machine learning, regression is a supervised learning technique used to predict a continuous numerical value based on one or more input features.
+Definition - In machine learning, regression is a supervised learning technique used to predict a continuous numerical value based on one or more input features.
 It models the relationship between independent variables (features) and a dependent variable (target), allowing for predictions on unseen data.
 🔍 Example:
 - Predict someone's **weight** from their **height**
 - Predict a house's **price** from its **size**